Teen Driver and Other Teen Passengers

 Contact Sacramento Auto Accident Attorney Today

-A Sacramento auto accident attorney may be able to help the victim recover damages through a lawsuit against the driver, the parents, the insurance company, and others who may be responsible for any car accident.
+A Sacramento auto accident attorney may be able to help an injured victim recover damages through a lawsuit against the driver, the parents, the insurance company, and others who may be responsible for any car accident.
 Demas Law Group, P.C., is ready to help you hold a teenage driver, their parents, and their insurance responsible for your injuries and property damage.

 You can reach us at (916) 764-3059.This literature may be considered attorney advertising or an offer of professional services, according to rule 1-400 Rules of Professional Conduct by the State Bar of California.
 The information does not constitute a guarantee, warranty or prediction regarding the outcome of your potential legal matter.